Lhemamou/lhemamou.github.io/_miscalleneous/miscalleneous-endlesscycle.md

 ## Behind the Mirror: Technical Sorcery
 The backend is built with FastAPI, which handles all the image processing and communication with our face-matching system.
 When you upload a photo, several things happen:

-1. Your image is processed using DeepFace with the Facenet512 model, which creates the embedding of your face
+1. Your image is processed using [DeepFace](https://github.com/serengil/deepface) with the Facenet512 model, which creates the embedding of your face
 2. This embedding is compared against our database of historical figures using Milvus, a vector similarity search engine
 3. The closest matches are retrieved along with their historical metadata

 ## The Historical Archive: Vector Database Magic
 At the heart of EndlessCycle lies a Milvus vector database, hosted on Zilliz Cloud.
 Think of it as a vast library where instead of organizing faces by traditional categories, we organize them by their mathematical similarities.
 Each historical figure in our database has:

-- A 512-dimensional face embedding vector (fancy math that represents facial features)
+- A 512-dimensional face embedding vector
 - Biographical data (name, birth/death dates, occupation)
 - Links to portraits and Wikipedia pages